How to Select a Vendor Risk Assessment Questionnaire

 2. Get access to a repository of pre-defined assessments

 These include industry-standard questionnaires like the Standard Information Gathering (SIG) Lite or the Healthcare Information Sharing and Analysis Center (H-ISAC) Lite, as well as questionnaires specific to compliance and security frameworks (e.g., CMMC, GDPR, FCA, PCI, ISO 27001, NIST, etc.).
-This will greatly simplify and automate your survey collection and management process.
+Look for solutions that automatically map questionnaires to relevant frameworks, helping streamline your survey collection and management process.

 3. Keep your customization options open

-Look for the capability to import or create items to be reviewed during the assessment process, with customization capabilities for combining questions to meet unique needs.
+Seek the capability to import or create items for review during the assessment process, along with customization options for combining questions to meet unique needs.

-Be sure to complement periodic, internal assessments with continuous, external vendor threat monitoring.
+Complement periodic internal assessments with continuous external vendor threat monitoring.
 Monitoring provides additional intelligence that can both reveal potential risks as they arise and be used to validate assessment responses regarding specific controls.

 Next Steps

-Interested in more best practices for third-party risk management?
-Check out our guide, Navigating the Vendor Risk Lifecycle: Keys to Success at Every Stage, or schedule a personalized TPRM maturity assessment with us today.
+Gain more insight into best practices for third-party risk management with our guide, Navigating the Vendor Risk Lifecycle: Keys to Success at Every Stage, or see how Prevalent can help you set up your third-party risk management program for success with a strategy call or demo today.

 Tags: